 Releasing vDisk locks

-Since multiple target devices and Citrix Provisioning servers can gain access to a single vDisk image file, it is necessary to control access to prevent corruption of the image.
-Should a user accidentally assign a private image to multiple target devices, and then try to boot those target devices, a corrupt image would result.
+Multiple target devices and Citrix Provisioning servers access a single vDisk image file, which makes it necessary to control access to prevent corruption of the image.
+When a user accidentally assigns a private image to multiple target devices, and then tries to boot those target devices, a corrupt image results.
 Therefore, the image becomes locked appropriately for a given configuration.
 The locked vDisk icon appears with a small lock on it.